 Clearly I have touched on a number of these areas earlier on, and you can see how much of our discussion can apply to those who are consumers, interested in access to programs that are of interest to them without necessarily being tied to accreditation.
-I'd like to mention a few types of initiatives that we should consider as being integral to lifelong learning, however.
+I would like to mention a few types of initiatives that we should consider as being integral to lifelong learning, however.
 We need to focus on energy awareness courses for the public and for private sector companies.
 We need to educate consumers on the appropriate attitudes to energy use and conservation.
 We need to work within our communities, setting up common interest groups, encouraging volunteers, perhaps, to become community energy advisors.
 We need to help work with our communities in terms of advising them how best to secure funding for renewable projects they may be interested in developing.
 We can provide presentations to those who are interested.
 We cannot take for granted that the public knows anything about what we are talking about.
-Vision Quest, Canada's largest wind power operator and retailer, has shown that while wind and solar are accepted as "green" energies, for example, hydro and biomass-based generation requires some education before it is accepted as such.5
+Vision Quest, one of Canada's largest wind power operators and retailers, has shown that while wind and solar are accepted as "green" energies, for example, hydro and biomass-based generation requires some education before they are accepted as such (Tampier, 2004, 68)